Photo by Innerbody Research

 The same 2021 review states that exogenous sources — those from outside of the body — provide the "maximum quantity" of polyamines, so food- and supplement-derived spermidine is essential to obtain the health benefits described above.4

 When you ingest a spermidine supplement, the contents make their way through your digestive tract and get absorbed into your bloodstream.
-Per a 2018 review, exogenous spermidine is "rapidly resorbed from the intestine and distributed in the body without degradation,"5 meaning that it has a high bioavailability even without technologies for maximizing uptake (e.g., liposomal delivery).
+Per a 2018 review, exogenous spermidine is "rapidly [taken up] from the intestine and distributed in the body without degradation,"5 meaning that it has a high bioavailability even without technologies for maximizing uptake (e.g., liposomal delivery).

-Once spermidine is distributed throughout the body, it works to minimize factors that commonly contribute to age-related degeneration and diseases, namely free radicals and inflammation,4 by activating autophagy.
+Once spermidine is distributed throughout the body, it works to minimize factors that commonly contribute to age-related degeneration and diseases (namely free radicals and inflammation)4 by activating autophagy.

 Insider Tip: The standard pronunciation of "autophagy" is aw-TAH-fuh-jee — sort of rhymes with "aw, possibly."
 The alternative, colloquial pronunciation is auto-FAY-jee — rhymes with "Otto's cagey."